-- You are moved from the Operating Room to the Post-Anaesthetic Care Unit (P.A.C.U. or Recovery Room). - Expect to stay here for at least 1 hour or longer, depending on your surgery. - You are not able to have visitors at this time. - During this time, nurses: - Check your blood pressure, pulse, breathing, temperature, and surgery site. - Ask you about your pain and give pain medicine as needed. - Ask you to do some deep breathing and coughing as well as some leg exercises.
+- You are moved from the Operating Room to the Post-Anaesthetic Care Unit (P.A.C.U. or Recovery Room). - Expect to stay here for at least 1 hour or longer, depending on your surgery. - During this time, nurses: - Check your blood pressure, pulse, breathing, temperature, and surgery site. - Ask you about your pain and give pain medicine as needed. - Ask you to do some deep breathing and coughing as well as some leg exercises. - Some people can have visitors in this area.
+Visiting is allowed for patients who: - need to stay in this location for more than 4 hours or overnight - do not speak or understand English - have a developmental disability or other special needs - are underage (parents only) - have had a caesarean section (fathers or support persons)